 Digital assets are extremely different from traditional assets, particularly physical assets, in terms of appropriate security measures.

 This distinction is important.
-Although broker-dealers are qualified custodians holding fiat currency or equities, they typically rely on a sub-custodian, meaning their custody of an asset is merely the representation of ownership of the underlying asset.
+Although broker-dealers are qualified custodians holding fiat currency or equities, they typically rely on sub-custody services, meaning their custody of an asset is merely the representation of ownership of the underlying asset.

-By contrast, with digital assets, the qualified custodian is actually holding both the private key and the underlying asset.
+By contrast, the qualified cryptocurrency custodian is actually holding both the private key and the underlying asset.
 It’s a fundamentally different model of custody and one that prioritizes having the most secure technology from a fiduciary perspective.

 The safety and security features that qualified custodians have used to store physical assets would be inapplicable and ineffective for digital assets.
 A steel vault guarded by a thick titanium door and a complex electronic lock may provide strong security benefits for storing cash or gold.
 But these features are immaterial in the safeguarding of digital assets secured by a private key, which requires advanced security features – such as the Fireblocks’ custody technology platform.